vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab04-Monitoring-and-Auditing.md

     https://portal.azure.com/
     ```

-1. On the **Sign in** blade, you will see a login screen, in which enter the following email/username and password and then click on **Sign in**.
+1. On the **Sign in** blade, you will see a login screen, in which you enter the following email/username and password and then click on **Sign in**.

    * **Azure Username/Email**:  <inject key="AzureAdUserEmail"></inject>